 1 entrée, 360 calories, 20 g fat, 2.5 g saturated fat, 780 mg sodium, 27 g carbs, 5 g fiber, 8 g sugar, 18 g protein

 Warning: The amount of salt in this scramble rivals what you’d find in the bottom of the ocean.
-Amy’s makes far better products so we suggest you stick to one of those.
+Amy’s makes far better products (including frozen breakfast meals) so we suggest you stick to one of those.

 Aunt Jemima Scrambled Eggs and Bacon